xalt/xalt/docs/source/070_loading_json_by_file.rst

 that ~/xalt/xalt/* will have the XALT package installed.
 Lets assume that this account is named swtools

+When you install XALT in this user account, you must match the configuration on the cluster.
+Since you are using the file transmission style and where the \*.json files are located, the XALT install into this account will know where the \*.json files are located.
+Note that the system install doesn't require support for python mysql package, but the one in the swtools account does.

 Create a directory for scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^